“A goal is more than a dream; it’s a dream being acted upon”

 –David J. Schwartz, Ph.D

-- Whatever workout a friend is doing
+- Whatever someone else is doing

-- Whatever workout they saw on television
+- Whatever they read somewhere

+Yogi Berra may have defined it the best, when he said, “If you don’t know where you are going, you’ll end up someplace else.”
+You may shake your head initially, but you’ll get it the more times you say it.
 Basically put little or no thought into what you need to accomplish short term, regardless of your dream, and it is highly unlikely you will ever reach your true potential.
-As Yogi says, you are likely to end up in some other place, the land of the “would-a, could-a, should-a” athlete.
+As Yogi says, you are likely to end up in some other place, ending up in the land of the “would-a, could-a, should-a.”